 Hannie: Understanding the algorithms for your platform of choice is definitely an important and overlooked aspect of any form of video content, so thanks for bringing this up!
 With that said, I think we have officially wrapped up this post!
 We’ve covered a lot of topics, and it’s been great to have you on board to discuss this with, Jett.
 For all of our readers, feel free to leave any questions or advice down in the comments and we’ll do our best to respond.
 Thanks again to Jett for working on this with me, and hopefully we can do it again!

-If you want to see our video content in action, check out my YouTube channel and Jett’s Twitch channel!
+If you want to see Jett’s video content in action, check out his Twitch channel!